 Senior requirement Senior essay or senior research project (ASTR 492)

 Number of courses 12 courses beyond prereqs, incl senior req

-Distribution of courses 3 courses in physics numbered 400 or above; 1 addtl upper-level course in astronomy or physics; 2 courses in math or mathematical methods, as specified
+Distribution of courses 3 courses in physics numbered 400 or above; 1 addtl course in astronomy numbered 300 or above or in physics numbered 400 or above; 2 courses in math or mathematical methods, as specified